Pedestrian and Bicyclist Crash Statistics

 How many people are killed/injured riding bikes?

-In 2011, 677 lost their lives in bicycle/motor vehicle crashes, just under two people every day of the year in the U.S. While lower than the 732 fatalities in 2001, this number represents an increase from the 618 bicyclist fatalities reported in 2010.
+In 2015, 818 people lost their lives in bicycle/motor vehicle crashes, more than two people every day of the year in the U.S. This represents a 6 percent increase in bicyclist fatalities since 2006 and a 12.2 percent increase from the previous year (2014).

-The number of estimated bicyclist injuries fell to 48,000 in 2011 after leveling off in recent years with 52,000 injuries in 2008, 51,000 in 2009, and 52,000 again in 2010.
-However, these figures have not always been so steady.
-Injuries totaled 68,000 in 1993 and slowly fell to 41,000 in 2003, only to rise again.
-Like walking injury figures, research into hospital records shows that only a fraction of bicycle crashes causing injury are ever recorded by the police, possibly as low as ten percent.
+The number of estimated bicyclist injuries dropped to 45,000 in 2015, down from 50,000 in 2014.
+However, like pedestrian injury estimates, research into hospital records shows that only a fraction of bicycle crashes causing injury are ever recorded by the police, possibly as low as ten percent.

 - The total cost of bicyclist injury and death is over $4 billion per year (National Safety Council).